joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-cameras.md

     	tf.appendText("quality: " + cam.quality + "\n");
     }

-Every 1/10 of a second (100 milliseconds) the Timer object’s `timer` event is dispatched and the `timerHandler()` function updates the text field on the display list.
+Every 1/10 of a second (100 milliseconds) the Timer object's `timer` event is dispatched and the `timerHandler()` function updates the text field on the display list.